 - GAIC WIK approved agreements register – March 2022 (PDF)

-GAIC rates are available from the Department of Environment, Land, Water and Planning (DELWP) website and the State Revenue Office (SRO) website.
+GAIC rates are available from the Department of Transport and Planning (DTP) website and the State Revenue Office (SRO) website.

 GAIC threshold amount for excluded building work